jbhopkins/bioxtasraw/docs/source/tutorial/s4_save_plots.rst

 #.
 In the options window that opens, do the following: remove the plot title,
     turn on the legend, change the font for all items to Arial.

+    *   *Note:* Not all fonts are available on all systems, you may have to select a different font.

     |plot_options1_png|

 #.
 In the options window, do the following: Turn on the Top and Right borders,
     Change the x-axis label to give the q units, as "$q$ $[1/\\AA]$".
 Click "Okay" to exit the plot options window.

-    *   Tip: Anything inside of "$" signs in a plot label or legend label is parsed as a TeX markup, which allows you to use special symbols like the angstrom symbol, Å, as $\\AA$.
+    *   *Tip:* Anything inside of "$" signs in a plot label or legend label is parsed as a TeX markup, which allows you to use special symbols like the angstrom symbol, Å, as $\\AA$.
 A useful guide to allowed formatting and special characters input can be found in the matplotlib documentation: